sillsdev/TheCombine/README.md

 > docker-compose up --abort-on-container-exit
 ```

-This will create the user, and exit and report an error code if it fails.
+This will create the user or exit and report an error code if it fails.

 **Important**": Remove the `ASPNETCORE_*` environment variables from
 `.env.web` or subsequent launches will fail because the backend will try